jfdev001/icon-model-machine-learning-backbone/README.md

 ## On Levante

-The same setup described in [General setup with a public version of ICON](#General-setup-with-a-public-version-of-ICON) is necessary before performing the below steps, which are nearly identical to the steps in [On a local system using Docker](#On-a-local-system-using-Docker).
+The same setup described in [Setting up Torch](#Setting-up-Torch) is necessary before performing the below steps, which are nearly identical to the steps in [On a local system using Docker](#On-a-local-system-using-Docker).

 ```shell